hazemmuuhammed/SmartHeatingControl/README.md

 ### General
 - A mobile app development environment for **iOS** (Xcode) and **Android** (Android Studio).
-- Basic knowledge of APIs and native modules to integrate it with react native.
+- native modules to integrate it with react native.

 ### Amazon Alexa
 - An **Amazon Developer Account**: [](https://developer.amazon.com/).